alextanhongpin/go-errors/README.md

 ## How to implement it

 1. Define your error kinds
 2. Define your error codes in the errors.toml
 3. Import and init the errors
 4. Call them
 5. Map your errors to http error codes

+## Which format to store errors (toml, json, or yaml?)

+Personally TOML is the best, even though there's repetition of keys.
+They are easier to diff too line by line so you know which translations is missing, unlike nested json/yaml.

 https://engineering.zalando.com/posts/2021/04/modeling-errors-in-graphql.html